Sculthorpe Training Area: Post RAF use

 During the mid-1990s the entire technical and domestic site was sold to Roger Byron-Collins' Welbeck Estate Group by Defence Estates.
 The domestic married quarters site included a number of single storey 'tobacco houses'.
 The housing estate was renamed Wicken Green Village and, after refurbishment, the houses were sold on the open market.
 The remaining technical site including barrack blocks, post exchange (PX), church, guardroom, gymnasium, community centres, and extensive storage and industrial units were sold, and are now known as Tattersett Business Park.

 The only military buildings on the airfield that had remained were the control tower, the fire station (next to the control tower) and a small half-moon concrete shelter, now used by a farmer for machinery and equipment storage.
 As of week commencing 21 February 2022, demolition of the control tower had begun.
 The fire station is to be retained, for USAF use.

 Heritage centre

 RAF Sculthorpe Heritage Centre opened in a room at Green Park Rural Centre, Wicken Green Village, in August 2019.
 It features many Sculthorpe-related items and has parts of a Douglas RB-66 Destroyer including its Allison J71 jet engine, which is the only known surviving example in the country.
 Queen Elizabeth II made a private visit to the centre and met the curator and volunteers in February 2022.

-As of January 2023, the Heritage Centre is moving into its new home in the former Chapel building.
+The Heritage Centre moved into its new home in the former Chapel building at the beginning of 2024 after 18 months of refurbishment.

-This will include the UK's only B-29 wreckage on public display.
+The display are bespoke to the history Sculthorpe including the UKs only B-29 wreckage on public display.

+On the 1st of April, 2026, the RAF Sculthorpe Heritage Centre relocated the former RAF Alconbury F-5 gate guard to the Heritage Centre grounds.